surajkrpaul13/symfony-docs/cookbook/form/create_form_type_extension.rst

     You will need to change your config file or explicitly specify how you want your form to be themed in order for Symfony to use your overridden block.
-See :ref:`cookbook-form-customization-form-themes` for more
+See :ref:`cookbook-form-customization-form-themes` and :ref:`twig` article for more information.
-    information.

 Using the Form Type Extension